Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/README.md

 ---
 First of all, this project involves the Udacity Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
+The simulateor will communicate with the code through a websocket connection.
+To enable that, this repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

 Other important dependencies are: